pengthao/python_capstone/script.md

 # Intro
     Hi, my name is Peng,  Having worked as a data analyst, I'm excited to leverage my skills as I journey into software development.
-This Python programming class has been a lot of un, and I'm looking forward to learning more.
+This Python programming class has been a lot of fun, and I'm looking forward to learning more.
 To continue my growth, I find myself looking for new opportunities.
 I thought I would create an application that could help me with finding a job.

 ## Elevator Pitch
     My capstone project aims to centralize job searches by scraping the postings from multiple sites and aggregating them into one location where you can more easily manage them.
 You can select your favorite listings and update your current interest or application status here.